 - Post-traumatic stress disorder (PTSD) can follow physical or sexual abuse, witnessing something extremely frightening or traumatising, being the victim of violence or severe bullying or surviving a disaster.

 - Children who are consistently overactive, impulsive and have difficulty paying attention may have attention deficit hyperactivity disorder (ADHD).

 - Eating disorders usually start in the teenage years and are more common in girls than boys.
-The number of young people who develop an eating disorder is small, but eating disorders such as anorexia nervosa and bulimia nervosa can have serious consequences for their physical health and development.
+The number of young people who develop an eating disorder is small.
+Still, eating disorders such as anorexia nervosa and bulimia nervosa can have serious consequences on their physical health and development.